-Photometrics’ experience in building digital cameras predates PC technology, while QImaging was the first to introduce the convenience of FireWire interfaces.
+Photometrics’ experience in building digital cameras predates PC technology.
 This deep experience has provided lasting insights on how to maximize performance across variable PC architectures without increasing cost.

 PVCAM cameras support USB2, USB3, IEEE1394, and PCIe host computer interfaces, under Windows 7 (32 bit and 64 bit), Windows 8 (64 bit), Linux (32 bit and 64 bit) on Intel processors, and Linux (32 bit) on ARM processors.
 The host computer is chosen based on the applications and markets served by the camera, and in some cases the camera offers the choice of interface depending on performance.